De Morgan's law in toposes I: Model-theoretic characterizations via amalgamation

-What is also interesting is the proof of \cite{espindola2023every}.
-It seems that what happens there is that going to $\lambda$-geometric logic makes the `finitely presented' models of $\T$ exactly the models of size $<\lambda$, because we can arbitrarily take infinite ($<\lambda$) conjunctions of formulas, and $\lambda$ is taken to be bigger than the cardinality of the signature of the theory.
-More formally : \begin{proposition} Let $\Sigma$ a signature, $\lambda$ a regular cardinal bigger than $|\Sigma|$, $\T$ be a geometric theory such that every substructure of a model of $\T$ of size $<\lambda$ is contained in a model of $\T$ of size $<\lambda$.
-Let $M$ be a model of $\T$.
+On the other hand,~\cite[Theorem 5.5]{espindola2023every} suggests that going to $\lambda$-geometric logic makes the `finitely presented' models of $\T$ exactly the models of size $<\lambda$, because we can arbitrarily take infinite ($<\lambda$) conjunctions of formulas.
+More formally, we can prove: \begin{proposition} Let $\Sigma$ a signature, $\lambda$ a regular cardinal bigger than $|\Sigma|$, $\T$ a geometric theory, $M$ a model of $\T$.
 Then $M$ is presented by a $\lambda$-geometric formula $\phi(a)$ if and only if $M$ is of size $<\lambda$. \end{proposition} \begin{proof} One direction is easy: if $M$ is of size $<\lambda$, we can just take $a$ to be a tuple enumerating all the elements of $M$, and $\phi(a)$ to be the conjunction of all the atomic formulas satisfied by $a$.
 Conversely, let $M=M_{\phi(a)}$.
 By the definition of a $\lambda$-geometric formula, $a$ is a tuple of size $<\lambda$.
 In addition, it is easy to show, as in the case of geometric logic, that $\phi$ is equivalent to an infinite disjunction of formulas of the form $\exists\mathbf{x}_\gamma \bigAND_{i\in I}\phi_i$, where $\gamma,\,|I|<\lambda$ and $\phi_i$ are atomic formulas.
-Since $M\models \phi(a)$, then $a$ makes one of these formulas true, i.e. there is $b\in M$ a tuple of size $<\lambda$ such that $M\models (\bigAND_{i\in I}\phi_i)(a,b)$.
-Let $N$ be a submodel of $M$ of size $<\lambda$ containing the substructure $<a,b>$ generated by $a$ and $b$.
-Since $\lambda$ is bigger than the cardinality of the language, $<a,b>$ is of size $<\lambda$, so $N$ exists by hypothesis.
+Since $M\models \phi(a)$, then $a$ makes one of these formulas true, i.e.~there is $b\in M$ a tuple of size $<\lambda$ such that $M\models (\bigAND_{i\in I}\phi_i)(a,b)$.
+Let $<a,b>$ be the substructure generated by $a$ and $b$.
+Since $\lambda$ is bigger than the cardinality of the language, $<a,b>$ is of size $<\lambda$, so by (a similar reasoning as in the proof of) downward Löwenheim-Skolem, we can find $N$ a submodel of $M$ of same size $<\lambda$ containing $<a,b>$ such that the inclusion $N\subseteq M$ reflects coherent formulas, equivalently geometric formulas, equivalently geometric sequents.
 Now since $M$ is presented by $\phi(a)$, there is a morphism $f:M\xrightarrow{}N$ sending $a$ to $a$.
 Moreover, if we compose this morphism with the inclusion $N\subseteq M$, we get a morphism $M\xrightarrow{}M$ sending $a$ to $a$.
-But there is a unique such morphism, since $M$ is presented by $\phi(a)$, which is the identity morphism.
+But there is a unique such morphism which is the identity morphism.
 So $f$ is injective, which automatically gives $|M|<\lambda$ (in fact $M\cong N$). \end{proof}